 - You may transfer any amount up to $100,000 per year directly from your IRA.

-Contributing a planned gift in support of Oklahoma Contemporary’s future qualifies you for membership in the Ars Longa Planned Giving Society, inspired by the phrase “Ars longa vita brevis,” meaning “art is long, but life is short.”
+Contributing a planned gift in support of Oklahoma Contemporary’s future qualifies you for membership in the Ars Longa Planned Giving Society, inspired by the phrase “Ars longa vita brevis,” meaning “life is short, but art endures.”
 The Ars Longa Planned Giving Society celebrates donors who contribute a planned gift to Oklahoma Contemporary.

 If you have already included Oklahoma Contemporary in a bequest or other planned gift, we hope you will let us know so you can be recognized as a member of this distinct group.